-What Can a Handyman Do in Baldwin City, Kansas?
+What Can a Handyman Do Without a License in Baldwin City, Kansas?

 Kansas does not have a single statewide “general contractor” license for ordinary building/handyman work; most contractor regulation is handled locally (city/county) through building permits, inspections, and locally-issued contractor registrations.
 For Baldwin City (Douglas County), expect city/county permitting rules plus separate state-level licenses for certain trades (notably electrical, plumbing, HVAC/mechanical) that are regulated through Kansas state boards or local authorities depending on the trade and jurisdiction.
 There is no clear statewide “handyman exemption” dollar threshold in Kansas law; instead, the key limiter is whether the work falls into a state-licensed trade or requires a permit/inspection in the local jurisdiction.